Mitakeumi Hisashi: Early life and sumo background

 Mitakeumi was born as Hisashi Ōmichi on 25 December 1992 to Haruo Ōmichi, a Japanese, and Margarita, who is originally from the Philippines.
 His mother first came to Japan as a member of an all-female band, and after giving birth to Hisashi in the Philippines, she returned with him to Japan.
 Hisashi began in sumo at Agematsu Elementary school as a first grader at a sumo tournament in Ōkuwa where he lost to an opponent smaller than himself.
 This loss lit a fire in his soul, which led to him formally beginning in sumo by joining the Kiso Sumo Club for boys.
 By the end of elementary school he rose to second place in the All Japan Elementary School Sumo Championship Tournament.
 While attending Kiso Fukushima Middle School he was in the Top 8 amongst his peers nationally.
 In his third year at Kiso Seihō High School he earned third place in the National Sports Festival junior sumo competition.
 He then went on to Law School at Toyo University.

 At Toyo University he became a powerful pusher thruster and earned 15 titles in sumo.
 In his fourth year at university in November he became a university yokozuna, then went on to become an amateur yokozuna in December.
-Attaining the rank of amateur yokozuna earned him the right to start as a professional at the rank of makushita 10.
+Attaining both university yokozuna and amateur yokozuna earned him the right to start as a professional at the rank of makushita 10.
 He had initially not intended to enter the professional ranks, but instead to work for the Wakayama Prefectural government.
 However he was convinced by the former Oginohana, the 11th generation stable master at Dewanoumi stable to help revive the fortunes of his stable, and so joined the stable on February 12, 2015.
 He became the first new student of the stablemaster, who had just taken over from his predecessor (former sekiwake Washūyama).